MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 1. First, customize your report based on conditions such as country/region, team/department, and category.

-1. Apply any changes (for example, apply filters, spotlights, drilling, slicers, or cross-highlighting) to the report so that it's in the state you want to subscribe or share.
+1. Apply any changes to the report so that it's in the state you want to subscribe or share.
+Changes might include applying filters, spotlights, drilling, slicers, or cross-highlighting.

 1. Select **Subscribe to report** from the top menubar of the report canvas to reopen the **Subscriptions** pane.